Evenfall-Tech/Crosslight/README.md

 - For Crosslight csharp, the library containing the C# bindings for Crosslight, `.NET >= 8` is required.
 Dotnet SDK is recommended.
 - For Crosslight lang_typescript, the typescript language implementation, no addiitonal dependencies are required.
 - For Crosslight lang_csharp_ref, the reference implementations of the C# language, the native build tools for the target platform are required.
 For an example with Visual Studio, on Windows 11 Arm64 `MSVC >=v143 ARM64/ARM64EC build tools` are needed, on x64 `MSVC >=v143 x64/x86 build tools` are needed, etc.
-- For Crosslight ast example, `llvm >=14` is required, including the IR generation component.
+- For Crosslight ast example, `zlib` and `llvm >=14` is required, including the IR generation component.

 > **Note:**
 > To be done.